upnt/dotfiles/README.md

 # dotfiles
 ## features
-This repository has below settings.
+This repository has below settings and makes it easy to set up windows and linux.
 - editor
     - vim
     - neovim